 Most of us know by now that the “Brown Phase” of interior design is (thankfully!) over.
 It lasted a good long while… through all of the 90’s and into the mid-2000’s.
 White and gray are tied for the “new neutral”, and bright colors are back in a big way.
-No more bronzes, golds, and jewel tones – now it’s all light and fresh, with pops of color like cheerful green (Pantone’s Color of the Year for 2017), intense blue, or red and orange.
+No more bronzes, golds, and jewel tones – now it’s all light and fresh, with pops of color like cheerful green, intense blue, or red and orange.

 However, some of you have purchased homes that were built during the Brown Phase (see Exhibit A, above).

 In this case, your only hope is to tackle the biggest surface areas first, and paint all your walls and ceilings.
 Nothing else you do will have as much impact.
 Don’t even think about a new sofa or rug til you’ve painted those walls!!